Landlords Guide To Property Letting

 Council Powers and Why Good Management Matters

-Local authorities now have stronger enforcement powers within the private rented sector.
-This means councils are better equipped to investigate complaints, review compliance, issue notices, impose civil penalties and pursue enforcement where landlords fail to meet their legal obligations.
+Local authorities now hold stronger enforcement powers within the private rented sector.
+Councils can investigate complaints, review compliance, issue notices and impose penalties where standards are not met.

-That makes early action and organised records more important than ever.
-If a problem is raised, the landlord needs to be able to show what documents are in place, what has been done, when repairs were reported and how the issue has been handled.
+This makes organised records more important than ever.
+If concerns are raised, landlords need to show what documents are in place, what repairs were reported and what action was taken.

 Protecting Your Property and Your Income

 Buildings insurance alone is rarely enough for a rental property.
-Specialist landlord insurance should always be considered, including landlord contents cover, rent protection and legal expenses where suitable.
+Specialist landlord insurance should be considered, including contents cover, rent protection and legal expenses where suitable.

-Landlords should also make sure they have any necessary consent to let from their mortgage lender or freeholder where applicable.
-The insurer must know the property is being let so the policy is correct.
-Overlooking these points can create serious problems later if a claim arises.
+Landlords should also ensure they have any required consent from lenders or freeholders.
+Insurers must know the property is let so cover is correct.

 Right to Rent, Deposits, Records and Documentation

-Written records are increasingly important.
-Good inventories, clear schedules of condition, organised safety paperwork, tenancy documents and records of communication all help reduce risk and strengthen the landlord’s position if a dispute arises later.
+Good inventories, schedules of condition, organised safety paperwork and clear communication records help reduce risk and strengthen a landlord’s position if disputes arise.

 Tax, Record Keeping and Making Tax Digital